Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Results

-A similar trend was observed for $\text{SUV}_\text{max}$, where for all networks, the median DSC increased up to $t_{\text{SUV}_\text{max}} \approx 30$ with SegResNet performing the best, followed by UNet.
-Just like for $\text{SUV}_\text{mean}$ measure, DynUNet performed better than SwinUNETR up to $t_{\text{SUV}_\text{max}} \approx 15$ after which their performances got switched.
+A similar trend was observed for $\text{SUV}_\text{max, g}$, where for all networks, the median DSC increased up to $t_{\text{SUV}_\text{max, g}} \approx 30$ with SegResNet performing the best, followed by ResUNet.
+Similar to the $\text{SUV}_\text{mean, g}$ measure, DynUNet performed better than SwinUNETR up to $t_{\text{SUV}_\text{max, g}} \approx 15$ after which their performances were flipped.
 The networks had an overall increase of about 10\%, 8\%, 10\%, and 12\%, respectively (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (b)).
-This shows that a higher $\text{SUV}_\text{max}$ also, in general, leads to better segmentation performance.
-For the number of lesions, there was no significant increase (all networks $<5$\%) as a function of $t_{L_g}$, while for $\text{D}_\text{max}$, there was a slight initial increase (up to $t_{\text{D}_\text{max}} \approx 20 \text{ cm}$) but overall decrease later of 9\%, 12\%, 8\%, and 6\% for the networks, respectively.
-This suggests that while the number of lesions has no effect on performance, an increase in $\text{D}_\text{max}$ actually hurts the segmentation performance (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (c) and (f)).
-The median DSC also had considerable increase of 12\%, 12\%, 14\%, and 14\% for the networks respectively as a function of $t_\text{TMTV}$ with SegResNet and UNet with overlapping performances followed by DynUNet and SwinUNETR (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (d)), signifying that larger lesions are in general easier to segment accurately.
-Finally, a similar increase (up to $t_\text{TLG} \approx 2000 \text{ ml}$) and plateauing behavior in median DSC was observed for the biomarker TLG with an overall increase of about 15\%, 15\%, 16\%, and 18\% respectively for these networks, meaning that metabolically active large lesions are much easier to segment as compared metabolically faint or smaller lesions (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (e)).
+This shows that a higher $\text{SUV}_\text{max, g}$ also, in general, leads to better segmentation performance.
+For the number of lesions, there was no significant increase (all networks $<5$\%) as a function of $t_{L_\text{g}}$, while for $\text{D}_\text{max, g}$, there was a slight initial increase (up to $t_{\text{D}_\text{max, g}} \approx 20 \text{ cm}$) but overall decrease later of 9\%, 12\%, 8\%, and 6\% for the networks, respectively.
+This suggests that while the number of lesions has no effect on performance, an increase in $\text{D}_\text{max, g}$ actually hurts the segmentation performance (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (c) and (f)).
+The median DSC also had considerable increase of 12\%, 12\%, 14\%, and 14\% for the networks respectively as a function of $t_{\text{TMTV}_\text{g}}$ with SegResNet and ResUNet with overlapping performances followed by DynUNet and SwinUNETR (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (d)), signifying that larger lesions are in general easier to segment accurately.
+Finally, a similar increase (up to $t_{\text{TLG}_\text{g}} \approx 2000 \text{ ml}$) and plateauing behavior in median DSC was observed for the measure TLG with an overall increase of about 15\%, 15\%, 16\%, and 18\% respectively for these networks, meaning that metabolically active large lesions are much easier to segment as compared to metabolically faint or smaller lesions (Fig. \ref{fig:dsc_vs_gt_biomarkers_combined} (e)).